phipsonlab/speckle_old/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+**Note**: we have created a clean repository of the speckle package in order to submit the package to Bioconductor and will be retiring this version of speckle (v0.99.0).
+The new repository is [https://github.com/phipsonlab/speckle](https://github.com/phipsonlab/speckle).

 The speckle package currently contains functions to analyse differences in cell type proportions in single cell RNA-seq data.
 As our research into specialised analyses of single cell data continues we anticipate that the package will be